Everest Base Camp Trek By Road Trip - 15 Days Itinerary and Cost

 • First aid kits are provided, including an oximeter to check blood oxygen levels at high altitudes.

-• Arranging rescue operations in case of an emergency health condition. (funded by trekkers travel insurance)
+• Arranging rescue operations in case of an emergency health condition (funded by the trekker's travel insurance)

 • Company's T-shirt and Cap before the trek.